Frequently Asked Questions

 • The requested administrative work will be performed after receipt of payment.

-Thus, there is no need for you to ask for additional medical records, but if you still want them, then you will be charged for them according to current allowable rates.
+Thus, there is no need for you to ask for additional records, but if you still want them, then you will be charged for them according to current allowable rates.

-Do you treat adults, teens and children?
+Do you work with adults, teens and children?

 Do you provide family discounts?